ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 +        xf_rail_set_window_icon(xfc, railWindow, icon, replaceIcon);
 ```

-All these changes rectify ‘weird’ diffs
+All these changes rectify diffs
 which effectively revert changes made by the previous diffs.
-Always think from the standpoint of code reviewer.
-What would they think if they saw such patches?
+What would your code reviewer think if they saw such patches?
 “Hm... weird...”
 That’s exactly how you pinpoint bad spots in your patches.

-So how do I iron out these ‘wrinkles’?
+So how do I iron out these wrinkles?
 That’s a job for `git rebase --interactive` again!
 I start with `git rebase -i master`
 and edit the worklist like this: